openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 The following mechanisms are supported:

-- Just Works (can be compiled out)
+- Just Works
 - Random Pin (can be compiled out)
+  - with compile flage: OC_SECURITY_PIN
 - PKI (can be compiled out)
+  - with compile flag: OC_PKI
 Note that the code stores the credential information under ./devicebuilderserver_creds

 ## What is missing